-The Effectiveness of Schema Therapy on Life Enthusiasm and Psychological Distress in Incompatible Couples
+Effectiveness of Schema Therapy on Psychological Distress and Life Engagement in Couples Experiencing Marital Conflict

 Psychotherapy Marital Therapy Psychological Distress Emotions Interpersonal Relations